Traditionally a natural way to heat

 Efficiency

 Today's technology from Schiedel can dramatically increase stove efficiency by up to 86% while reducing emissions by 2/3 compared to older inefficient stoves.
-While old and inefficient single stoves and open fires exacerbate the problem, new technologies offer clean and efficient options.
+While old and inefficient single stoves and open fires exacerbate the problem, new technologies cleaner and more efficient options than, for example, a fireplace.
 We could drastically reduce emissions if consumers do both: replace old appliances and use only the highest quality dry wood.

 The European forest is growing